-Here we work through the steps for installing a new bath in the order you are likely to encounter them.
+Installing a bath isn’t a particularly difficult project; as long as you plan thoroughly and work in a methodical fashion you should be able to achieve a satisfactory end result.
+Here we work through the steps for installing a new bath in the order you are likely to encounter them

-The first step should of course be to turn off the water supply.
+The first step should, of course, is to turn off the water supply.

 Be sure to take a measurement of where the bath will fit, the pipe positions and also where the waste pipe is situated.
 You can then use a pencil to make visible reference points on the wall.